-In addition to the storefront and archive, Procell has a third space they use for events and activations—multifaceted creative Tremaine Emory held his second annual fundraiser for Every Mother Counts just a few weeks back.
+In addition to the storefront and archive, Procell has a third space they use for events and activations—multifaceted creative Tremaine Emory has held his annual fundraisers for Every Mother Counts there.

-In that same weekend, we stopped by the shop to get to know Procell and Gonsalves, chatting about how they got started, what their closets look like (obviously), collaborating with brands, and what we can look forward to seeing from them this year.
+In fact, thesame weekend that Emory was there, we stopped by the shop to get to know Procell and Gonsalves, chatting about how they got started, what their closets look like (obviously), collaborating with brands, and what we can look forward to seeing from them next.
 Lucky for us, we also had the chance to sit down with Emory to hear about his relationship with Procell and why he chose to partner up with them for his event.

 Brian fell in love with clothing when he was a teen: